Harmxn02/1/README.md

 ## Comparison of pre-trained models (and fine-tune [FT])

-Here you will find the comparisons of all the different pre-trained models we tested, and if the fine-tuned we trained.
+Here you will find the comparisons of all the different pre-trained models we tested, and of the fine-tuned we trained.

 The models were trained locally using an NVIDIA RTX 3060 Laptop GPU (6GB VRAM), and 32GB of RAM.
 The one marked with (\*) was ran on Google Collab using the T4 GPU